0x464e/tiktok_to_discord/README.md

 # Tiktok To Discord
 A Discord bot to automatically download and post the raw video file behind a TikTok link.
-**Also supports photo TikToks.**

 Discord doesn't embed TikTok video links at all, this removes the huge annoyance of having to open the link in your web browser to view the video.
 ![Demonstration](https://i.imgur.com/k4DlynO.gif)
-This is my first *larger* js/nodejs project, so please excuse possible bad code/implementations.

 ---